thobelacs/Contribute-to-OMP-Public-Repos/README.md

 If you run into issues, you can [open a ticket in JIRA](https://jira.linuxfoundation.org/plugins/servlet/theme/portal/4/create/143).

-Here are the steps to add EasyCLA to your project.
+Here are the steps to add EasyCLA to your repository.

 ### 1. Prepare your core contributors